nicolasloizeau/PauliStrings.jl/docs/src/index.md

 ## Print and export
-`print` shows a list of terms with coeficients e.g :
+`print` shows a list of terms with coefficients e.g:
 ```julia
 julia> println(H)
 (10.0 - 0.0im) 1ZZ